carlomariaolmi/tutorials/4.AB Testing/Introduction.md

 This variability across samples is expressed as a unit called the “variance”, which measures how far a random sample can differ from the true mean (average).

-The Freakonomics podcast makes an excellent point about what “random” really is.
-If you have one person flip a coin 100 times, you would have a random list of heads or tails with a high variance.

 If we write these results down, we would expect to see several examples of long streaks, five or seven or even ten heads in a row.
 When we think of randomness, we imagine that these streaks would be rare.
 Statistically, they are quite possible in such a dataset with high variance.